 There are a few requirements when it comes to clearance needs for your electric fireplace.
 Since you can install electric fireplaces on a combustible surface without any fireproofing, there are no minimum clearance requirements to the floor; it does need at least one inch from the back and sides of the electric fireplace to the walls surrounding it, as well as the back wall.
 It also requires two inches from the top of the frame to the mantel board and 3/8 of an inch from the top of the firebox from combustible or non-combustible material.

 This means you can’t place something right in front or above the firebox, whether streamers, stockings, other decorative items, or clothing.
 You must also never place furniture right in front of your electric fireplace, despite the lack of potential embers.

 If you have experience working with carpentry or electricity and decide to install the electric fireplace yourself, you will need a few tools and building materials.
 You’ll need gloves to keep your hands safe, but you’ll also need a measuring tape to ensure the fireplace is in the correct position.
 You’ll also need a level to ensure that you aren’t installing the fireplace at a tilt, however slight.

-Other tools you’ll need to install a fireplace insert with little hassle is a hammer, a saw, pliers, drill, and a Phillips screwdriver.
+Other tools you’ll need to install a fireplace insert with little hassle are a hammer, a saw, pliers, a drill, and a Phillips screwdriver.
 Of course, you’ll need building materials such as non-combustible caulking, wall finishing, and framing.
-Some non-combustible caulkings are heat resistant up anywhere from 240F to 2000F.
-When choosing non-combustible caulking, check that it meets international building code (IBC) and international residential Code (IRC) fire blocking requirements.
+Some non-combustible caulking is heat resistant up anywhere from 240F to 2000F.
+When choosing non-combustible caulking, check that it meets the international building code (IBC) and international residential Code (IRC) fire-blocking requirements.

 Read more in our electric fireplace buying guide